CPS-Innovation/Large-and-Complex-Cases/doc/local-development.md

 **To use:**
 - Copy `local.settings.example.json` to `local.settings.json` in the same directory for both `CPS.ComplexCases.API` and `CPS.ComplexCases.FileTransfer.API`.
 - Fill in the required secrets and connection strings.
 - **Note:** Some secrets (e.g., Azure AD client IDs, access keys) may only be available from a team member or the Azure portal.
-If you do not have these, please contact your project lead or DevOps engineer.
+If you do not have these, please contact your team lead or DevOps engineer.

 ### UI (React SPA)